rpati99/K-Nearest-Neighbor-AI/README.md

 To provide an overview of performance of K-NN with respective dataset namely:-
 1. Small with 12 features and 500 instances.
 2. Large with 50 features and 5000 instances.
 I measured them and can be visualized with plotting graphs (scatter plot and bar graph) outlining accuracy vs features.

+Output of results I ran from respective datasets can be found in "Logs" folder.